 If any of these scenarios apply to you or if massage therapy doesn’t alleviate pain, you may need a more specialized therapeutic approach.

 Koivuranta also says to be cautious that using a massage chair isn't masking or covering the symptoms of a condition you should seek treatment for.
-For example, if you only feel relief when getting a massage, you should consult your healthcare provider.
+For example, if you only feel relief from an injury when getting a massage, you should consult your healthcare provider.

-You can usually use a massage chair three to four times per week for optimal benefits, says Calum.
+You can usually use a massage chair three to four times per week for optimal benefits, says Calum Fraser.
 However, this depends on your health condition, lifestyle, and needs.

 If using a massage chair helps you feel better, use it as often as you’d like.
 Otherwise, seek further guidance from a medical professional on best usage.